 If you’re like me and your garden is overflowing with veggies, you need to find ways to preserve your harvest.
 One of my favorite methods to preserve things like beets, spinach, and carrots is to turn them into powder.

 These powders save your veggies from spoiling and add a nutrient boost to your recipes.
-Let’s turn fresh beets into a shelf-stable powder that you can use in smoothies, baked goods, pastas, and even skincare products.
+Let’s turn fresh beets into a shelf-stable powder that you can use in smoothies, baked goods, and pastas.

 Overview of Beet Powder Recipe